-13.10 Cross-Cutting Guidelines
+13.12 Cross-Cutting Guidelines

 Some federal and local requirements apply to all programs funded by CDBG-DR. These Cross-Cutting Guidelines cover topics such as: financial management; environmental review; labor standards; acquisition; relocation; fair housing; among others.
 The requirements described in the above referenced Cross-Cutting Guidelines, apply to all programs described in PRDOH's CDBG-DR Initial Action Plan and its amendments.

-For more information, please refer to the Cross-Cutting Guidelines found at www.cdbgdr.pr.gov.
+For more information, please refer to the Cross-Cutting Guidelines, which are posted as a standalone document at www.cdbg-dr.pr.gov.